simplecontainer/client/README.md

 ![simplecontainer manager](.github/resources/repository.jpg)

 # Simplecontainer client
-> [!WARNING]
+> [!IMPORTANT]
 > The project is not stable yet.
-Use it on your own responsibility.
+Releases and major changes are introduced often.

 Simplecontainer is based on the server-client architecture.
 You can interact with the remote/local client via mTLS.